-A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a specific number of points for you for a certain period while your application is processed.
-This prevents you from working through your entire application process and finding out at the end that your interest rate has gone up.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate over a determined period while you work on your application process.
+This prevents you from working through your entire application process and discovering at the end that your interest rate has gotten higher.

-Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer spans usually costing more.
-You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would have with a shorter rate lock span of time
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones generally costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter period

 Do you have a question regarding a mortgage program?